NouriaC/sneakers-pdts-api/README.md

 # Products API

 Created this API using Node and the Express framework together with Postman to test the routes.
-The app id deployed on Heroku and can be found here: https://sneakers-pdts-api.herokuapp.com/api/v1/products
+The app is deployed on Heroku and can be found here: https://sneakers-pdts-api.herokuapp.com/api/v1/products

 ## Project Description